zeytechinc/file-upload-adonisjs/README.md

 ### Webhooks

 You can also attach webhooks to endpoints via the database.
-When a file upload occurs, if the endpoint has configured webhooks, these URLs will be called via POST with the following payload:
+When a file upload occurs, if the endpoint has configured webhooks for the upload result type (sucess or failure), these URLs will be called via POST with the following payload:

 ```typescript
 {